-2. The Gentle Nature Walk at the Cirque de Gavarnie
+2. Gentle Nature Walk at the Cirque de Gavarnie

-In the lush National Park of the Pyrenees Mountains, the Cirque de Gavarnie is a UNESCO-listed World Heritage Site that's accessible to most visitors.
-An easy loop walk begins in the historic village of Gavarnie, past the Hôtel du Cirque and horse stables, and then follows the stream up to the head of the valley.
+In the National Park of the Pyrenees Mountains, the Cirque de Gavarnie is a UNESCO World Heritage Site that's accessible to most visitors.
+An easy loop walk begins in the tiny village of Gavarnie, past the Hôtel du Cirque and horse stables, and then follows the stream up to the head of the valley.
 With almost no incline, this trail lends itself to more of a stroll than a hike.
-The breathtaking scenery, with sheer 3,000-meter-high glacier-formed granite rock walls enclosing the valley, gives the impression of being a cathedral in nature.
-Adding to the splendor are numerous rushing waterfalls; the most grandiose is the Grande Cascade, which is the highest waterfall in Europe.
-Enjoy the peacefulness of this incredibly beautiful and unspoiled nature site.
-The scenery has no modern developments, only small rustic chalets, pastures of grazing goats, and little footbridges that cross the gurgling mountain stream.
-Listen to the chirping of the birds and take in the glorious site of the cirque's snow-covered peaks.
-The gentle, circular walk takes about one hour to complete.
+In the distance, glacier-formed limestone rock walls soar 1,700 meters and enclose the small valley, creating the impression of a cathedral in nature.

 For a more challenging hike in the Pyrenees National Park, advanced hikers should take the trail up to the Brèche de Roland mountain pass (at 2,807 meters).
 The route begins at the Col de Tentes and leads to the French-Spanish border.
 The hike takes about four hours and involves a steep ascent, as well as clambering over some rocks, but magnificent views make the effort worthwhile.

 3. The Legendary GR20 Trail in Corsica

 The GR20 hiking trail in Corsica is one of the most famous and toughest long-distance hikes in Europe.
 With its dramatic gorges and rocky hillsides, this legendary trail is popular with advanced hikers.
 The sun-drenched path traverses the island of Corsica from north to south, covering a landscape of rugged hillsides and wild gorges.
 Besides being a test of physical endurance, the trail is in remote terrain, which adds an element of psychological challenge.
-Only those who are sufficiently trained should attempt the hike, but the effort is rewarded with incredible scenery and panoramic views.
+Only those who are sufficiently trained should attempt the hike.

 4. Hikes to the Most Beautiful Villages in the Luberon Mountains

-From Roussillon, a wonderful all-day hike is from Roussillon to Lourmarin, another of France's "most beautiful villages."
-This 28-kilometer hike travels through country roads and footpaths until reaching Lourmarin, nestled in a protected valley at the base of the Luberon Mountains.
-Lourmarin has the laid-back yet lively ambience of a traditional Provençal village ambience and is a the perfect place to end up after a long hike because of its inviting restaurants, outdoor cafés, and boutiques.
+From Roussillon, a wonderful all-day hike is to Lourmarin, one of France's "Plus Beaux Villages."
+This 25-kilometer hike travels through country roads and footpaths until reaching Lourmarin, nestled in a protected valley at the base of the Luberon Mountains.
+Lourmarin has the laid-back yet lively ambience of a traditional Provençal village and is the perfect place to end up after a long hike because of its inviting restaurants, outdoor cafés, and boutiques.
 Lourmarin also has several charming hotels.

-For an easy hike, continue three kilometers from Riquewihr to Mittelwihr, a tiny hamlet nestled among a patchwork of farms.
-Another scenic hike is from Mittelwihr to Kaysersberg, which can be reached by a six-kilometer country road into the Weiss Valley.
-This historic town was a Free Imperial City in the 13th century and has retained its medieval ambience.
+A pleasant, short walk (of three kilometers) continues from Riquewihr to Mittelwihr, a tiny hamlet nestled among a patchwork of farms.
+Another scenic hike adds onto this itinerary from Mittelwihr to Kaysersberg, which can be reached by a six-kilometer country road into the Weiss Valley.
 Kaysersberg's handsome old burgher's houses are decorated with colorful potted flowers in the traditional Alsatian style.
+This elegant town was a Free Imperial City in the 13th century and has retained its captivating medieval ambience.